aharpole/copy-as-rtf-tmbundle/README.markdown

     mkdir -p ~/Library/Application\ Support/TextMate/Bundles
     cd ~/Library/Application\ Support/TextMate/Bundles
-    git clone git://github.com/drnic/copy-as-rtf-tmbundle.git "Copy as RTF.tmbundle"
+    git clone git://github.com/aharpole/copy-as-rtf-tmbundle.git "Copy as RTF.tmbundle"

-Inside TextMate, click "Reload Bundles."

 Credit
 ======

-This bundle was created by [Max Muermann](http://www.workingwithrails.com/person/8530-max-muermann)
+The original version of this bundle was created by [Max Muermann](http://www.workingwithrails.com/person/8530-max-muermann)

-Its now hosted on github by [Dr Nic Williams](http://drnicwilliams.com) so it can live on.
+I have modified this version to work with TextMate 2.

 License
 =======

-Don't know.
-Ask Max.
+This is public domain.
+Thank you to Max for graciously making his original code public domain.